-- 1. Minimum of 60 CSU-transferable semester - 2.
-Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
-While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
-Please consult with a counselor for more information - 3.
-Completion of a minimum of 18 semester units in an "AA-T" or "AS-T" major.
-All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "Pass-No Pass" basis (title 5 SS 55063) - 4.
-Certified completion of the California State University General Education-Breadth pattern (CSU GE Breadth); or the California State University Inter-segmental General Education Transfer Curriculum (IGETC) pattern.
+- Minimum of 60 CSU-transferable semester units

+- Minimum grade point average (GPA)

+of at least 2.0 in all CSU-transferable

+coursework.
+While a minimum of 2.0 is

+required for admission, some majors may

+require a higher GPA.
+Please consult with a

+counselor for more information

+- Completion of a minimum of 18 semester units in an "AA-T" or "AS-T" major.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "Pass-No Pass" basis (title 5 SS 55063).

+- 4. Certified completion of the California State University General Education-Breadth pattern (CSU GE Breadth); or the California State University Inter-segmental General Education Transfer Curriculum (IGETC) pattern.
 Students must complete IGETC Area 1, Group C, Oral Communication to meet the AA-T/AS-T degree requirements.

 Students are encouraged to complete the CSU graduation requirement in United States History, Constitution and American Ideals Requirement in their educational planning and prior to transfer.
-Students should meet
+Students should meet early with a counselor to complete a Student Education Plan (SEP).